You know who I am and you know what this is and you know it's Friday.

 They will not understand that the company is dropping them because the costs are going through the roof because of Obama.

-Obama has even lowered costs, and yet look what they're doing, and the regime will be out there.
+Obama has even lowered costs, and yet look what they're doing.

-This is made to order for Obama.
+This is an aid to order for Obama.

 Obama will be out there and ripping these businesses.